salman679/daksh-dave-protfolio/README.md

 # Portfolio Website

-This is the final version of the portfolio website created for [Client's Name].
+This is the final version of the portfolio website created for Daksh Dave.
 Below are the details and instructions for setting up and deploying the website on Netlify.

 ## Features
 - Responsive design optimized for various devices.